Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - DXVK winelib currently has limitations and might prevent some (rare) games to see your GPU.
 Making a non-winelib build is recommended for compatibility sakes.
 Installing a mingw built DXVK (using winetricks for example) to an affected game's prefix can also be used as a workaround. **You can build DXVK using [dxvk-tools](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/dxvk-tools)**

 - Proton doesn't like running games from NTFS.
-Consider symlinking your compatdata dir(s) (usually found in /SteamApps) to some place on an EXT4 partition.
+Consider symlinking your compatdata dir(s) (usually found in /SteamApps) to some place on an EXT4 partition if you want to play games from a NTFS partition.

-- SteamVR support is missing for compatibility reasons.
+- SteamVR support is missing for versatility reasons.
+It might be added at some point.

 - In the userpatches folder, you'll find three patches I decided against merging in the master patch for proton-tkg.
 You can put them in wine-tkg-git userpatches dir if you want to use them.
 They might not apply cleanly on older wine bases.

 - Proton-tkg builds will get installed in `~/.steam/root/compatibilitytools.d` directory.
 If you want to uninstall a build, just delete its folder there and restart Steam. **MAKE SURE NO STEAM GAME IS CURRENTLY SET TO USE THAT SPECIFIC VERSION BEFORE DELETION**

+If you end up removing a proton-tkg build that's bound to a game, you can fix the issue by replacing the missing build name with one that's available in `~/.steam/root/config/config.vdf`